loonix/another_xlider/README.md

 2. `bigLine`: The widget of big lines in hatch mark
 3. `smallLine`: The widget of small lines in hatch mark
 4. `linesAlignment`: the direct of lines, `right` or `left` which works as `top` or `bottom` on horizontal slider
-5. `density`: The amount of lines per percent.
+5. `density`: The number of lines per percent.
 1 is default. any number less or more than 1 will decrease and increase lines respectively
+6. `smallDensity`: The number of small lines between any two big lines.
+4 is default. any number less or more than 4 will decrease and increase lines respectively.
-6. `displayLines`: to display lines. by default is `false` for the sake of optimization
+7. `displayLines`: to display lines. by default is `false` for the sake of optimization

-7. `labels`: If you want to display some label or text at certain percent in your hatch mark, you can use `labels`
+8. `labels`: If you want to display some label or text at certain percent in your hatch mark, you can use `labels`
-8. `labelBox`: The widget of label box, however, you can define a widget for each label and have it's own style
+9. `labelBox`: The widget of label box, however, you can define a widget for each label and have it's own style
-9. `labelsDistanceFromTrackBar`: The distance of labels from slider. can be negative
+10. `labelsDistanceFromTrackBar`: The distance of labels from slider. can be negative

-10. `disabled`: to disabled the whole hatchmark ( hide )
+11. `disabled`: to disabled the whole hatchmark ( hide )

 **labels alignment is center**